oroinc/documentation/commerce/user_guide/customers/configuration/visibility.rst

+.. _user-guide--customers--configuration--visibility:

 Configuring Default Product and Category Visibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. begin

-You can control default visibility settings (e.g. visible or hidden) for products and product categories for customer users.
+By default, all categories are visible.
+However, an administrator can control the default visibility settings (e.g. visible or hidden) for products and product categories for customer users.

 To change the default product and category visibility settings: